-- This requirement can be met by completing ECE 298 CHILD HEALTH SAFETY AND NUTRITION, or an equivalent course taken at the undergraduate or graduate level.
+- This requirement can be met by completing T&L 615 Special Topic: CHILD HEALTH SAFETY & NUTRITION , or an equivalent course taken at the undergraduate or graduate level outside of DePaul.
 Consult a faculty advisor to determine whether a prior course fulfills this content requirement.

 Student Teaching: 8 quarter hours required